We advance the human right to water.

 - Defeating state-level legislation that threatened public water in Wisconsin and Massachusetts.

-- Preventing one of the biggest water profiteers, Veolia, from getting a foothold in St. Louis and Baltimore.
+- Preventing one of the biggest water profiteers, Veolia, from getting a foothold in St. Louis, Baltimore, and Providence.

 - Preventing the privatization of water systems in Lagos, Nigeria.
 Since 2015, we have been closely partnering with longtime allies at Environmental Rights Action/Friends of the Earth, Nigeria (ERA) to challenge water privatization.
 Together, we are waging a robust international campaign to advance the human right to water in Lagos and advocate for fully public solutions.